Updated on July 30, 2022

 On the heels of my post about the main trends and influences in 1980s and 2010s TV animation, I thought I’d look at a different decade, the 1970s.
 It’s an era defined by the large number of “Scooby-Doo” clones, but there were a few other trends prevalent.

-The signature TV animation trend of the 1970s was the prevalence of shows that were copies of 1969’s “Scooby-Doo, Where Are You?” and 1970’s “Josie and the Pussycats.”
-Both shows and their knockoffs featured either teens solving mysteries (like Mystery, Incorporated) or teenage rock groups fighting villains (like the Pussycats).
+The signature TV animation trend of the 1970s was the prevalence of shows that were copies of 1969’s “Scooby-Doo, Where Are You?”
+These shows usually featured teens solving mysteries (like Mystery, Inc.) and/or fighting villains (like 1970’s “Josie and the Pussycats”).

-The massive success of “Scooby-Doo” led the networks (and Hanna-Barbera itself) to produce a lot of similar shows.
+The massive success of “Scooby-Doo” led Hanna-Barbera to produce a lot of similar shows.
 Said shows also had the advantage of complying with prevalent anti-violence standards (more on that below), versus the superhero shows of the 60s.

 There were enough clones produced that Boomerang once featured them in their own block, titled “Those Meddling Kids.”

-The clones of “Scooby-Doo”/”Josie and the Pussycats,” unless I missed any, are as follows:
+The main clones of “Scooby-Doo” are as follows:

 - The Buford Files